TRADING FOR BEGINNERS

 Before we start, let’s define forex itself.
 The word is a contraction of “foreign exchange,” which is the basis of international trade.
-Goods and services imported into any country they are valued and paid for using a currency acceptable to the party that exports them from another country.
+Goods and services imported into any country are valued and paid for using a currency acceptable to the party that exports them from another country.
 To facilitate the flow of those goods and services, most international trade is conducted using just a handful of currencies, principally the U.S., Canadian and Australian dollars, the British pound, the euro, the Swiss franc, and the Japanese yen.

 The same is true with investments made by a citizen of one country using his or her own currency in the stock market of another country in which a different currency is legal tender.
 The two currencies have to be exchanged.

 The constant exchange of one currency for another is conducted on forex exchanges.
 Because trade is international and the clock never stops, the forex market never closes.
 It’s open 24/7/365.The relative supply and demand of one currency opposite the other, known as a currency pair, is what produces fluctuations in the forex market.

 Pips and Basis Points

 Now let’s see how the forex market works.